 Josh is happiest when he is empowering others to be the best version of themselves.
 He spends all of his free time flying everyone through hand-to-hand, washing machines, whips, and pops!
 When he is not tossing someone around, he is dorking out on cataloging every single acro washing machine, pose, and transition.
-After spending years searching for acro videos on YouTube, Josh came up with the idea to build Acropedia.org: a free resource for acrobats everywhere.
-Over 5 years later Acropedia.org is the definitive resource for partner acrobatics.
+After spending years searching for acro videos on YouTube, Josh came up with the idea to build Acropedia.org: a free online resource for partner acrobatics.

-Lizzy is life-long circus monkey with an Masters in Business.
+Lizzy is life-long circus monkey with Masters in Business and Economics.
 From the time she could crawl she was monkeying around and was lucky enough to have an older brother that was in the circus.
-Throughout childhood, Lizzy loved gymnastics, acrobatics, and circus classes.
-Then like many people, she ‘became an adult’ and mostly forgot about these things until the universe sent her some amazing friends including Josh Young who awakened that inner-child-acrobat!
-She loves playing with and learning from friends and sees everyone’s potential to be an acrobatic super hero!
+Lizzy loves playing with and learning from friends and sees everyone’s potential to be an acrobatic super hero!
 In addition to teaching yoga, she has facilitated an after-school circus program for under-served youth, a women’s empowerment group in Washington DC, and women’s political training programs in the Middle East.
 Lizzy believes that acrobatics helps us learn life lessons about balance, inner-strength, and literally and figuratively lifting up others.

 Whakapaingia David Luke